Trusts, Estates & Inheritances

 Sale type: Auction

-This large, and best of example is one of only four paintings from this trip to India by Thomas Daniel well outperformed expectations, selling for over $1,000,000.
+This is the best of example from one of only four paintings by British Old Master artist, Thomas Daniell, during his seven- year grand tour of India.
+The piece well outperformed expectations, selling for over $1,000,000 in a Christies Evening sale.
 Private sale options indicated we would see offers in the $300,000 to $400,000 range which would have been a strong result.
-But the client, on the recommendation of Dane Jensen’s research, decided to go with a riskier option and the results speak for themselves.
-It was a very calculated risk, however, based on the strength and rarity of the painting which paid off in a big way for one very happy client.
+But the client, on the objective recommendation of Dane Jensen’s research, decided to go with a riskier option of putting it up for auction.
+The strategy was a very calculated risk, however, based on the research, the strength and rarity of the painting when put up for auction would propel it well beyond the other private sale offers.

 Estimate: USD 120,000 – USD 180,000